Marie von Bunsen: Life

 She also published biographies of members of royalty and of art critic John Ruskin (1903).
-In 1918 she joined the liberal Liberal Democratic Party.
+In 1918 she joined the liberal German Democratic Party.
 She was financially independent until the hyperinflation of 1923 and afterwards earned her living by writing and painting.
-In 1930 Harper and Brothers published her "Lost courts of Europe: The world I used to know, 1860-1912."
+In 1930 Harper and Brothers published her Lost courts of Europe: The world I used to know, 1860-1912.
 She died on 28 June 1941 in Berlin.

-Works
+Selected works

 Marie von Bunsen produced a total of 66 works in 209 publications in 2 languages and has 1,020 library holdings.
-These are some of her most popular works:
+These are some of her most well-known works: